Quality control of finished products. Product quality control, which cannot be neglected

 Fixed assets in reserve;

-At the stage of completion, reconstruction, partial liquidation;
+Those in the stage of completion, reconstruction, partial liquidation;

-3. Depending on the existing rights to property:
+3. Depending on existing rights to property:

 Objects under operational management or economic management;